liamdanielduffy/my-website/README.md

 ## TODO

-- replace import maps + custom build / dev with vite

-- add log for 2024-01-02
+- add log for 2024-01-03

 - implement sun-aware theme with sunrise-sunset-js

-- Fix intermittent "Layout was forced before the page was fully loaded.
-If stylesheets are not yet loaded this may cause a flash of unstyled content."

-- Make sure Javascript is minified
+### 2024-01-03

+- Switched to `vite` for building and serving the site.

+- The build pipeline is now (1) generate HTML from Clojure (2) generate JS from Clojurescript (3) if in production, build a minified tailwind file (otherwise use the tailwind CDN) (4) use `vite build` to bundle everything.

 ### 2024-01-02